salesforcecli/plugin-agent/messages/agent.generate.test-definition.md

 # summary

-Interactively generate a new AiEvaluationDefinition.
+Interactively generate a new AI Evaluation Test Definition.

 # description